faizalam87/VirtShield/VMs/vm_setup_README.md

 - Each script launches the respective VM with the proper MAC address, disk image, and ISO.
 In case there are permission errors, please make sure that you upgrade/downgrade permissions as required.
 - Follow along with the QEMU VM setup and press continue until you set up the username and password for client, server, and model.

----

-### 3. VM MAC & IP Configuration
-The script configures the following MAC addresses and IP addresses.
+- The script configures the following MAC addresses and IP addresses while setting up the QEMU GUI.

 | VM     | MAC Address         | IP Address     | Role              |
 |--------|---------------------|----------------|-------------------|